Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

-Compared to laptops, mobile devices fit inside your pocket and aren’t much larger than the palm of your hand.
+Compared to laptops, mobile phones fit inside your pocket and aren’t much larger than the palm of your hand.
 Add to that the voice assistant, and you’ve got a winning combination.

 4. Location-Based Results

 The good news is that Google Home and Amazon Echo come with location-based search results to streamline the user experience.
-If you want to search for local business listings, it is possible to use Google voice search, according to your location.
+If you want to search for local business listings, it is possible to use voice search according to your location.

-That said, this is only possible for local search queries; while travelling, you’ll have to enable the GPS for this feature to work.
+This is only possible for local search queries; you’ll have to enable the GPS for this feature to work while travelling.

 5. App-Based Search

-Your smart device is aware of the app you’re using and keeps track of the recent searches to provide accurate answers.
+Your smart device is aware of your app and keeps track of recent searches to provide accurate answers.

 The future of voice search is intricately linked to marketing and creating relevant content.
-People who create content need to sit down with the web designers to incorporate voice search into the page for attracting the target audience.
+People who create content need to sit with web designers to incorporate voice search into the page to attract the target audience.

-While writing the content in a conversational tone is crucial, there must also be scope for voice searchers to engage in conversations.
+While writing the content in a conversational tone is crucial, voice searchers must also be scope to engage in conversations.

 Google categorises people into two types: those who type and talk.
 While the former group might want to conduct their research from the millions of search results, talkers generally want quick solutions.

-They don’t have time to go through all the results and want the most relevant answer.
+They don’t have time to review the results and want the most relevant answer.
 To explain further, simply asking for your office address should be enough for Google to provide accurate results without needing to specify the details of your office.